CS 450 / 550 -- Introduction to Computer Graphics

 Graphics Thinking Comes First

-The goal of this class, at least the first part of it, is to develop your "graphics thinking", that is, how to go from an idea in your head to actually getting the pixels on the screen.
-To get you to that state as smoothly as possible, we will start by using a part of OpenGL that has been deprecated, but is easier to learn and apply.
+The big goal of this class is to develop your "graphical thinking", that is, how to go from an idea in your head to actually getting the pixels on the screen.
+To get you to that state as smoothly as possible, we will start by using a part of OpenGL that has been "deprecated", but is easier to learn and apply.
 (In OpenGL, "deprecated" doesn't mean "gone away", it means "not recommended for efficiency reasons".)
 Later on, you will learn the recommended (i.e., efficient) ways of using OpenGL.

 Looking Glass Quilts